 - 4-H clubs are eligible to enter a club exhibit.
 The youth members MUST prepare exhibits.
-You must contact the Piscataquis County Extension Office by Wednesday, August 15, 2018 4:30 PM, if your club plans on having a club exhibit.
+You must contact the Piscataquis County Extension Office by Wednesday, August 16, 2023 4:30 PM, if your club plans on having a club exhibit.
 NO late entries accepted.
-Premium may not be given if the August 15, 2018 notification deadline has not been met. - 2.
-4-H club exhibits must be set up between 3 PM and 5 PM on Tuesday, August 21, 2018 and removed before 5 PM on Sunday, August 25, 2018. - 3.
-New this year The public will judge Club exhibits for Peoples' Choice Award from Thursday through Saturday and a small prize may be awarded on Sunday. - 4.
+Premium may not be given if the August 16, 2023 notification deadline has not been met. - 2.
+4-H club exhibits must be set up between 3 PM and 5 PM on Tuesday, August 22, 2023 and removed before 5 PM on Sunday, August 27, 2023. - 3.
 4-H club exhibits will be judged from 10 feet away on the following criteria:

-Exhibits Theme: (Should express ONE major idea or message)10 Points Exhibit Title: (Brief and clearly visible in large 4-inch letters)10 Points Attracts Attention (Objects well placed, sturdy & balanced; items seen 10' away) 10 Points Originality (Was imagination and/or creativity used)10 Points Explanation of 4-H to the public (see below): (May include: Community Service, Field trips, Demonstrations, Environmental &/or Health & Safety Awareness, Media Coverage like 4-H 4-U) Arrangement & Design: (objects in exhibit should be well spaced and balanced) 20 Points Workmanship: (quality and neatness of the exhibit; minimum 1-inch lettering) 20 Points TOTAL
+Exhibits Theme: (Should express ONE major idea or message) Exhibit Title: (Brief and clearly visible in large 4-inch letters) Attracts Attention (Objects well placed, sturdy & balanced; items seen 10' away) 10 Points Originality (Was imagination and/or creativity used) Explanation of 4-H to the public (see below): (May include: Community Service, Field trips, Demonstrations, Environmental &/or Health & Safety Awareness, Media Coverage like 4-H 4-U) Arrangement & Design: (objects in exhibit should be well spaced and balanced) 20 Points Workmanship: (quality and neatness of the exhibit; minimum 1-inch lettering) 20 Points TOTAL

-- 5. New last year Club Name may a part of the club exhibit!
-OR Each club may have a poster with their club name and town neatly printed on an 8.5-inch by 11-inch sheet of poster paper or other decorative sturdy paper to be placed on the club exhibit after it has been judged. - 6.
+- 4. Your Club Name may be a part of the club exhibit!
+OR Each club may have a poster with their club name and town neatly printed on an 8.5-inch by 11-inch sheet of poster paper or other decorative sturdy paper to be placed on the club exhibit after it has been judged. - 5.
 Premiums plus ribbons will be awarded as follows: